 1. Assertive communication — emotional needs are known and expressed.
 For example, a husband proposes a date with his wife so they can spend time together.
 They get a babysitter and spend an enjoyable evening together.
 He knows he wants more attention, and he gets it.

 2. Passive communication — needs are known but not expressed.
-For example, a wife feels frustrated because she is unable to arrange the needed quality time with her husband.
-She knows she wants more attention but has no way to acquire it.
+For example, a wife feels frustrated because she is unable to arrange the spending quality time with her husband.
+She knows she wants more attention, but has no way to acquire it.

 Complete the following exercise